-More than six decades after the Holocaust, genocide and other mass atrocities remain a threat to world peace and security.
+More than seven decades after the Holocaust, genocide and other mass atrocities remain a threat to world peace and security.
 Effective genocide prevention requires a multi-dimensional approach to education.
 The Auschwitz Institute’s programs are carefully designed by experts in the field of genocide prevention to provide comprehensive training for policymakers and forge networks of cooperation across the globe.
 Find out more about our programs here.

 What does Auschwitz mean to our work?